JAMelendezD/MolecularDynamicsPymol/index.md

   <img width="700" src="./media/diffusion.png">
 </p>

 Notice that the plot only captures an instant in time however we can do a loop over a specific range of time to create a movie.
-The python code for this particular case can be seen in the jupyter notebook in the github repository.
+The python code for this case can be seen in the jupyter notebook in the github repository.

 ## Membrane-Protein

 <a name="footnote1">1</a>: Check the article about g_lomepro.
 [Vytautas Paper](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3882000/ "ncbi").